catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

 #### Profile

-Sparky Watts is a first-year PhD student in an interdisciplinary energy studies department.
+Sparky Watts is a second-year PhD student in an interdisciplinary energy studies department.
 As she's preparing for her qualifying exams, Sparky is looking at the available energy data sources that she could use for her doctoral research.